tsl143/itsopensource/content/blog/how-to-git-config/index.md

 git config push.default current
 ```

-So this command push changes to `.gitconfig` file and after change git config file looks like this:
+This command push changes to `.gitconfig` file and after execution `.gitconfig` file looks like this:

 ```bash
 [user]